Shahid199578/whatsappweb/README.md

 # WhatsApp Sender

-WhatsApp Sender is a Python script and GUI application that automates sending messages to multiple phone numbers using WhatsApp Web.
+WhatsApp Sender is a Python script that automates sending messages to multiple phone numbers using WhatsApp Web.

 ## Features